First Time in Delhi: Local Tips from Delhi Tour Guide Harry

 The Imperial Avenues of New Delhi

-International tourists walking around India Gate with Delhi tour guide , Tourists enjoy the Lutyens Delhi President House, Parliament
+International tourists walking around India Gate with Delhi tour guide Harry , Tourists enjoy the Lutyens Delhi President House, Parliament

 In stark contrast, New Delhi is characterized by wide, tree-lined boulevards, grand colonial architecture, and manicured green spaces.
 Designed by the British in the early 20th century, this side of the city feels regal, spacious, and elegant.
 It is home to iconic landmarks such as India Gate, Rashtrapati Bhavan (President’s House), Qutub Minar, Humayun’s Tomb, and the peaceful Gurudwara Bangla Sahib.
 Visitors can also experience the tranquility of the Lotus Temple and the grandeur of Akshardham Temple.
 Exploring these landmarks on a Delhi Guided Tour helps travelers appreciate the city’s rich blend of history, culture, spirituality, and modern identity.
 The contrast between Old Delhi and New Delhi remains one of the most memorable experiences for first-time visitors to the capital.